24 Signs of Declining Health in Elderly Loved Ones

 Signs of Depression or Anxiety

-Many life changes that come with age — especially the loss of loved ones — make older adults prone to experiencing both depression and anxiety.
+Many life changes that come with age — especially the loss of loved ones — make older adults prone to experiencing mental illnesses like depression and anxiety.
 Coupled with a loss of mobility, this can cause them to withdraw from social activities and develop an aversion to leaving the house.
-Neither depression nor anxiety is a common part of aging, and your loved one should seek mental health treatment for it if they are exhibiting symptoms.
+Neither depression nor anxiety is a common part of aging, and your loved one should seek mental health treatment for it if they are exhibiting these early symptoms.

 Forgetfulness